danieldeoc/cashless/README.md

 - add product price history is duplicated

 Bank Account register
-- Do not allow to delet if there are movments

 - create an option to close the account if there are movments
 - get only open accounts
 - set bank currency symbol
 - remove page reload on add bank account

-categories
-- bug in adding subcategories

-Product Catalog
-- does not allow delet if product exists in: expense list

-Dashboard
-- Create bank balance overviews

 Expense register
 - cannot register an expense in insufient funds